TwIStOy/clangd_extensions.nvim/README.md

             right_align = false,
             -- padding from the right if right_align is true right_align_padding = 7,
+            -- whether to render the extreme inline or not inline = false,
             -- The color of the hints
             highlight = "Comment",
             -- The highlight group priority for extmark